All Episodes

 That place should have been a panacea.

-That place should have been someplace nobody wanted to leave, and everybody ought to be clamoring now to get back to, even after this flood and the hurricane.
+That place should have been someplace nobody wanted to leave and everybody ought to be clamoring now to get back to even after this flood and the hurricane.

 But such is not the case.

-Yeah, you can look at Haley Barber and uh and and Jeb Bush and the other governors in these stricken areas is, oh, yeah, they're doing a great job, and the federal government wasn't needed all that much.
+So the real evidence here, yeah, you can look at Haley Barber and Jeb Bush and the other governors in these stricken areas as, oh, yeah, they're doing a great job and the federal government wasn't needed all that much.

 But at the same time, you have to say, well, why is the federal government just targeted New Orleans to be destroyed?